Thursday, October 05, 2023

 The first lesson was the best.
 Or maybe the worst.
 Honestly, they're all great.
 In the first lesson, it turned out that the way I held the paddle needed correcting.
 My approach to the backhand wasn't right if I wanted to play better.
 Neither was my forehand.
 And I wasn't standing properly.
 Like many sports, to get better, I was told that I first need to start over and be a lot worse.
 But for me, it's basic training and practice which is my home field and it's fun!

 Only in Florida?
 Nope, when we travel, I look up centers and try to go play.
 So far, I've played in two places in DC and a ping pad center in NYC.
 The DC Table Tennis center is in NW and is owned by Khaleel Asgarali.
 The other DC center that I visited and played at was out in Gaitherburg MD, the Maryland Table Tennis Center.
 Next time I'm in Paris or London, I intend to find a place to play.
 (Done, had a training session with Nicolas Brocard in Paris and Eli Baraty in London.
-March 2024)
+March 2024) This is now all summarized its own article on travel and table tennis.

 So ping pong is now a major activity by me.
 It checks all the boxes.
 Lots of room to improve.
 Lots of people to compete with.
 Great exercise.
 I can play inside in the air conditioning.
 The injury rate is low.
 If I get good (and I have a very long way to go), there's tons of increased levels of competition to strive for.
 It's social enough.
 And now that I'm beginning to understand the game, I can also watch it.
 BTW, Youtube, Instagram etc are full of table tennis feeds.
 Some funny.
 Some beautiful.
 Some just amazing.